django/deps/final/0007-official-projects.rst

 par; if it does not get there after two months, it should be retired according to the section below.

-Official projects do not have to maintain a similar backwards-compatability policy to the core Django repository, nor are they subject to the same contribution patterns and guidelines as the core repository; how these work are up to the Maintenance Team.
+Official projects do not have to maintain a similar backwards-compatibility policy to the core Django repository, nor are they subject to the same contribution patterns and guidelines as the core repository; how these work are up to the Maintenance Team.